Sandie Jones Story (Active: 1968-1983-present)

 She released her first record in

-mid 1969, Reflections of You which we believe may have been
+mid 1969, Reflections of You which was

 the song sung by Pat Lynch which won the Castlebar song contest in